ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

   over HTTP/3.
 * Supported ("1") indicates that the client supports WebTransport over HTTP/3 and may potentially initiate a WebTransport session in the future.
-* Exclusive ("2") indicates that the client both supports WebTransport over HTTP/3 and has a WebTransport request that it intends to send over the connection in question.
+* Intended ("2") indicates that the client both supports WebTransport over HTTP/3 and has a WebTransport request that it intends to send over the connection in question.